We may earn affiliate commissions for the recommended products. Learn more.

 Pass Professional

 Pass Professional costs $2.99 per user per month and is designed for teams that need enhanced security.
-It includes unlimited logins, notes, and credit cards, unlimited hide-my-email aliases, enforced 2FA authentication, advanced account protection, and a VPN connection for one device per user.
+It includes everything in Pass Essential plus SSO and SCIM, detailed activity logs, enterprise policies, advanced account protection, file attachments, and SIEM integration.

 Proton Business Suite

 Proton Business Suite costs $12.99 per user per month and offers a comprehensive security suite for companies.
-It includes Proton Pass, Mail, Calendar, VPN, and Drive, providing an all-in-one privacy-focused solution.
-Users get 1TB of storage per user, 15 custom email domains, secure calendar access, and advanced account protection.
+It includes everything in Pass Professional plus Proton Pass, Mail, Calendar, VPN, and Drive, providing an all-in-one privacy-focused solution.
+Users get 1TB of storage per user, 15 custom email domains, secure calendar access (personal and shared), and advanced account protection.
 It also allows VPN connections on up to 10 devices per user.

 Proton Business Suite plan is best suited for businesses that need secure communication, password management, and cloud storage in one package.